jskripchuk/jskripchuk.github.io/about.md

 ## Hobbies

 I have a passion for science and science education.
 I'm a total music theory nerd with a penchant for [digital fusion](https://www.digifumusic.com/), jazz, and experimental electronic music.
+Anonymity on the internet is fake, so you'll probably be able to find my musical alias if you look hard enough.